 By working very closely with five key business players, Télécom Paris aims to create a unique ecosystem and to the make the C3S Chair a point of reference for research and training in the field of connected and autonomous cars.
-The Chair is led by two Télécom Paris professors, Houda Labiod, an expert in the field of cybersecurity for smart and cooperative transport systems and Guillaume Duc, a specialist in the security of embedded systems.
+The Chair is led by two Télécom Paris professors, Guillaume Duc, a specialist in embedded systems security and Rida Khatoun, an expert in network security and attack detection.
 They will be working together with a multidisciplinary team.

 The Chair will focus on five major themes: